 1839 – A chance discovery by an American, Charles Goodyear, who produced a revolution in the rubber industry because of his discovery of vulcanization.

-Vulcanization is a process for enhancing the durability of rubber by heating it with sulfur or sulfur compounds, usually in the presence of accelerators which speed the reaction (see Figure 2).
-Vulcanization involves the creation of sulfur bridges between the long-chain rubber polymer molecules.
+Vulcanization is a process for enhancing the durability of rubber by heating it with sulfur or sulfur compounds, usually in the presence of accelerators which speed the reaction (see Figure 5).
+Vulcanization involves the creation of sulfur bridges between the long-chain rubber polymer molecules so that these polymers can no longer slide over one another so easily.
+Rubber containing a great of sulfur has many cross-links and so is rigid; this hard material is called ebonite.

 Foam rubber is a material used widely for cushioning and sometimes for thermal insulation.
 It is about 10% rubber, 90% air.
 Usually latex is whipped into a froth, then gelled and vulcanized in a mold.
 For insulation, hydrogen peroxide is introduced into latex; this liberates oxygen during vulcanization to form unlinked cells.